drbitboy/nh_met_vs_earth/README.md

 See below for validation and of these results and an explanation of these commands.

-## Compare New Horizons NET to Earth rotation
+## Compare New Horizons MET to Earth rotation

 The NH spacecraft clock loses about one SI millisecond per day, or just over 1s per 3y.